-These are serious lenses, they are usually made in a reliable design, many of them in a metal case, they use high quality materials and optics.
+These are serious lenses; they are usually made in a reliable design, many of them in a metal case use high-quality materials and optics.
 Accordingly, these lenses are much more expensive than their older counterparts.

 Variable Focal Length Lenses (“Zooms”):

 - Canon 70-200mm f/2.8L (IS and USM models available)